973398769/mategen_pro-main/README.md

 ### MateGen as Intelligent Teaching Assistant

 MateGen can also be applied to various specific business scenarios.
-For example, MateGen is currently used in the teaching assistance of various courses by Jiutian's teaching team as an intelligent teaching assistant.
+For example, MateGen is currently used in the teaching assistance of various courses as an intelligent teaching assistant.
 The basic functional execution flow of MateGen as an intelligent teaching assistant is as follows:

 <div align="center">
 <img src="https://ml2022.oss-cn-hangzhou.aliyuncs.com/img/image-20240715001720425.png" alt="Teaching Assistant Flow" width="700"/>